adihodos/rust-opengl-particle-simulation/README.md

 	- shader storage buffers
 	- instanced drawing
 	- 2D texture arrays
+	- DSA functions
 * Platform independent (should run on Windows and any X11).
 * Requires OpenGL version 4.5 or higher

 ### How do I get set up? ###

 * Rust >= 1.41
-* System native OpenGL libraries
+* System native OpenGL libraries (OpenGL version 4.5 or later)